Faq

 Based on their performance at Slider Search, Brady and Ian were invited to attend an on-ice screening camp in Lake Placid, New York in February 2022.
 Though they did not make the team that year, an unexpected invitation to another screening camp came the following winter.
 They attended a second screening camp in February 2023 and were named to the junior development team in May 2023.

 Ready to give luge a try?
 The United States is home to four luge tracks, two artificial (in Lake Placid, NY and Park City, UT) and two natural (Muskegon, MI and Marquette, MI).
 Sliding sessions open to the public are hosted by the Adirondack Luge Club in Lake Placid, the Wasatch Luge Club in Park City, UT, Muskegon Luge Adventure Sports Park in Muskegon, MI, and the Upper Peninsula Luge Club in Marquette, MI.
+You can also check out the USA Luge headquarters in Lake Placid and get to slide down one of the ramps by signing up for one of their Friday tours.